MuhammadHamzaMahboob/TaskApp/README.md

   Then install mongodb moongoose in your pc and connect the database localhost.

-  Start the project by run command  nodemon app.js.
+  Start the project by run command npm run dev/npm start.

   Enjoyed it Thanks